Requests for statistical support are handled via our webform for statistical consultation, to be found here.

 Q1 What is the aim of the Biostatistics group?

-"The Biostatistics group strives to improve the quality of statistical methods that are used by researchers throughout Radboudumc and elsewhere.
+"The Biostatistics group strives to improve the quality of statistical methods that are used by researchers throughout Radboudumc and beyond.
 We give advice to researchers on the most efficient design of studies, on the most effective methods for analysis, and on the correct interpretation of the results.
 Moreover, we are very active in the development of novel statistical methods, in order to have an impact on healthcare research internationally."

 Q2 Why is statistics important?